 Read through these heart wrenching stories to discover how PACC911 makes a powerful difference saving pet lives in our community.
-Just click on each arrow to see the special stories and photos.
+Just click on each name to see the special stories and photos.
 The images reveal the startlingly dramatic before and after situations, reminding us all that we CAN make a difference.

 You too, can get involved.
 After reading, just click to go back to the “how you can help/donate section.

 Hoarding is such a terrible situation for animals.
 Poor Buddy is a seven month old Chihuahua/Min Pin mix who knows the worst of belonging to a hoarder.
 When he was found by a member of Valley of the Sun Dog Rescue and removed from this awful situation, he was immediately taken to a local veterinarian who agreed to take a look at him and see what his problems were and if he could be helped.
 After watching him for seven days, the vet determined that a bladder stone was making him very ill.
 It took two days for the vet to stabilize his kidneys so that he would even be able to remove the stone surgically.
 The surgery was done, but the bladder was very irritated and leaking.
 The leak wouldn’t allow urine to go to the kidneys, so they were not working correctly.
 Enter PACC911’s Lulu’s Angel Fund to help with the medical bills for poor little Buddy.